rackerlabs/docs-cloud-servers/api-docs/getting-started/create-server/booting-server.rst

 - The image ID, from :ref:`Listing images<listing-images>`.
 - The flavor ID, from :ref:`Listing flavors<listing-flavors>`.

 The sections are also organized by example type.
 To simplify your path through this topic, decide whether you prefer nova client or cURL examples.

 **Next step:** Choose one of the following methods:

--  :ref:`Booting server with nova client <booting-server-with-nova>`
--  :ref:`Booting server with cURL <booting-server-with-curl>`

 .. toctree::
    :maxdepth: 2

    booting-server-nova
    booting-server-curl